 Sustainability is more than just a corporate initiative for SAVOR…Chicago.
 It is a passion that touches every aspect of our operations and drives the way we do business.
 Not only do we practice sustainable operations, we are also committed to sharing our knowledge and experience with others in our industry and locally.

-- The rooftop garden atop the West Building was created to promote sustainable local agriculture and train city residents for careers in urban agriculture.
-The 2.5 acre garden is the Midwest’s largest rooftop top garden producing seasonal harvests that yield 8,000 lbs. of farm-fresh plenty including beets, kale, carrots, lettuce, peppers, beans and herbs used in SAVOR…Chicago kitchens.
-The garden provides fresh, seasonal produce for McCormick Place catering and restaurant operations, including “Windy City Harvest” menu items served in the 23rd Street Cafe & Market.
+- The Crown Jewel of SAVOR’s sustainability program is the rooftop garden atop the West Building.
+We developed our program to serve as a model to promote sustainable local agriculture, serve as a training ground for city residents interested in careers in urban agriculture and to represent on the McCormick Place world stage what can be done with a convention center roof space.
+No small plot with a few herbs and flowers, our half-acre garden is the Midwest’s largest outdoor rooftop garden and produces seasonal harvest yields of up to 8,000 lbs. of farm-fresh plenty including tomatoes, kale, carrots, lettuce, hot and sweet peppers, beans and herbs.
+This hyper-local produce is prepared in SAVOR…Chicago kitchens and served in McCormick Place catering and restaurant operations, including “Windy City Harvest” menu items served in the 23rd Street Cafe & Market.

-- 33% of all food purchased at McCormick Place is local, organic or environmentally preferred including 80% of all seafood purchased is sustainable, all coffee served on McCormick Place campus is UTZ certified and we have put the national program Health Fare for Kids into concessions offerings.
+- 33% of all food purchased at McCormick Place is local, organic or environmentally preferred.
+This includes 80% of all seafood purchased being sustainable, all coffee served on McCormick Place campus is certified and we are the largest purchaser of Windy City Harvests Urban Farm vegetables and herbs.